Old Schoolhouse Exterior Renovation

 I already had permethrin (ant and wasp dust) and all I needed was a way to get it into the hive without getting stung.
 I was attacked and stung by a hive when I was a child and did not want a repeat of the experience.

-So I took a looong length of plastic electrical conduit, which is reasonably stiff and light, inserted the air jet attachment connected to my air compressor, taped it up to seal it, and drilled a hole a few centimetres up from there through the side of the conduit, into which I could squeeze a lethal charge of the dust.
-Once charged the far end of the conduit was raised to the entrance of the hive (a gap in the bricks around the top of the chimney), the hole was then covered and a blast of air injected into the conduit.
+So I took a long length of pvc electrical conduit, which is reasonably stiff and light, inserted the air jet attachment connected to my air compressor, taped it up to seal it, and drilled a hole a few centimetres up from there through the side of the conduit, into which I could squeeze a lethal charge of the dust.
+Once charged the far end of the conduit was raised to the entrance of the hive (a gap in the bricks around the top of the chimney), the charging hole was then covered and a blast of air injected.

 Sadly, white dust-covered bees started raining down all around and enough dust was left inside the hive to kill any bees as they returned.
 By the end of the day there was no more activity.